Generating Less Certain Adversarial Examples Improves Robust Generalization: Related Work

-\shortsection{Related Work} Adversarial training is a promising defense framework for improving model robustness against adversarial examples~\cite{fgsm,pgd,trades,mart,TKPGBM17,SNGXDSDTG19,AF20,WRK20,JYHSH22}.
-In particular, Goodfellow et al.~\cite{fgsm} proposed to adversarially train models using perturbations generated by the fast gradient sign method (FGSM).
-Later on, Madry et al.~\cite{pgd} incorporated perturbations produced by iterative projected gradient decent (PGD) into adversarial training, which learns models with more reliable and robust performance.
-Other variants of adversarial training have been proposed, which typically modify the training objective but also use PGD.
-For instance, Zhang et al.~\cite{trades} designed TRADES, which considers the standard classification loss and encourages the decision boundary to be smooth, while Wang et al.~\cite{mart} proposed MART to emphasize the importance of misclassified examples during adversarial training.
-Besides improving adversarial training, several recent works focus on understanding robust generalization and leveraging the gained insight to build more robust models~\cite{robustoverfitting,SHS21,HLOB,chen2021robust,YHSYGGL22,XSGGH23}.
-In particular, Rice et al.~\cite{robustoverfitting} discovered that, unlike standard deep learning, robust overfitting is a dominant phenomenon for adversarially-trained {\dnns} that hinders robust generalization, and advocated the use of early stopping, while Wu et al.~\cite{awp} discovered that the flatness of weight loss landscape is an important factor related to robust generalization, which inspires them to adversarially perturb the model weights during adversarial training.
-In addition, Tack et al.~\cite{consistency} proposed a consistency regularization term based on data augmentation to mitigate robust overfitting.
-Our work complements these methods, where we explain why overconfidence in generating adversarial examples is highly related to robust overfitting and illustrate how to improve robust generalization by promoting less certain perturbed inputs for adversarial training.
+Adversarial training is a promising defense framework for improving model robustness against adversarial examples~\cite{fgsm,pgd,trades,mart,TKPGBM17,SNGXDSDTG19,AF20,WRK20,JYHSH22}.
+In particular, Goodfellow et al. proposed to adversarially train models using perturbations generated by the fast gradient sign method (FGSM)~\cite{fgsm}.
+Later on, Madry et al. incorporated perturbations produced by iterative projected gradient descent (PGD) into adversarial training~\cite{pgd}, which learns models with more reliable and robust performance.
+Other variants of adversarial training have been proposed, which typically modify the training objective but also use PGD attacks to approximately solve the inner maximization problem.
+For instance, Zhang et al. designed TRADES, which considers optimizing the standard classification loss while encouraging the decision boundary to be smooth~\cite{trades}.
+Wang et al. proposed MART to emphasize the importance of misclassified examples during adversarial training~\cite{mart}.
+In this work, we demonstrate how to improve the robust generalization performance of these adversarial training algorithms by searching for models with lower adversarial certainty.